Arthritis Research Canada Responding to COVID-19

 The Pfizer-BioNTech and Moderna vaccines are messenger RNA vaccines, which contain the genetic coding for the spike protein, stored in a lipid nanoparticle.
 This is read by your cells’ own protein-making machinery to produce antigens, which then trigger an immune response.
 There is no risk of getting the disease, because the vaccines don’t include virus particles.
 There is also no risk of genetic modification of your own DNA because the messenger RNA works downstream from the DNA and does not interact with your genes.
 The drawback is that the vaccines need to be stored at very cold temperatures.
 The Pfizer-BioNTech vaccine needs to be kept at extremely cold temperatures (-80 to -60 ◦C), the Moderna vaccine at regular freezer temperatures (-20 ◦C).

-The Oxford/Astra-Zeneca vaccine is a viral vector vaccine, which contains a harmless version of a virus (the vector) to deliver the genetic coding for the spike protein, and instruct the cells to produce large amounts of antigen.
+The Oxford/Astra-Zeneca and the Johnson & Johnson (Janssen) vaccines are viral vector vaccines, which contain a harmless version of a virus (the vector) to deliver the genetic coding for the spike protein, and instruct the cells to produce large amounts of antigen.
 There is no risk of getting COVID-19 because the virus used is not SARS-CoV2 but a harmless one.
 The vaccine can be stored at fridge temperature.

 Is the vaccine safe for people taking medications that suppress the immune system?